abdulmoiz31/backend_app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version => '3.0.2'

-* System dependencies
+* run command 'bundle install' to install all gems added in Gemfile

 * Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Firebase (Firestore) database is used in this project

+* Set Up firestore database in firebase console using gmail account, generate json key file from firebase console to connect with database.

+* paste keyfile in

 * Deployment instructions